atyxeut/algolib/README.md

 ## About

-This repository contains a header only template library that requires at least C++11 and GCC or Clang to compile.
-Note that MSVC is not supported.
+This repository contains a header only template library.

+### Requirement

+C++ version: at least C++11.

+Compiler: GCC or Clang.